Crowdfunding Checklist

 Is your business idea protected?

 When you put information on any crowdfunding platform it is publicly available for anyone to see, so make sure you have taken appropriate steps to protect all your Intellectual Property (IP) before launching.
+You can find out more about Intellectual Property for small businesses here.

 There are lots of different types of IP, including registrable IP rights (patent, trademark, design), unregistrable IP rights (copyright, database, UK unregistered trademarks, UK design rights and community (EU) design rights) and intellectual assets (known as soft IP, including know-how, software code, brand names, artistic works and many more!).